 This is great for large groups (max 49) like people traveling for business, conferences or weddings.

-This option is good for people who don’t want to deal with bookings and want to go straight towards their hotels.
-Sometimes it’s the most convenient option to rely on your hotel for transport arrangement.
+This option is good for people who don’t want to deal with bookings and want to go straight to the hotel.

 This might require a bit of learning on your part, but that’s one of the reasons why traveling is fun (at least we think so).
 We’re very proud of the subway system in Porto as it has been recognized as one of the best in the world on multiple occasions.

-You will have to read our guide to familiarize yourself with how the subway works in Porto and then you’ll be good to go.
+You will have to read my guide to familiarize yourself with how the subway works in Porto and then you’ll be good to go.